In Search Of Yummy-ness

 • Pecans: While these add a nice crunch to the cookies, you can substitute them with puffed rice cereal (i.e. Rice Krispies) instead.

 • Semi-sweet Chocolate Chips: This recipe has a lot of sweet ingredients, so I prefer to use semi-sweet or dark chocolate chips.
-Substitute with butterscotch, caramel or toffee baking chips.
+Substitute with butterscotch, caramel, toffee baking chips or vegan chocolate chips.

 • Flaked Sweetened Coconut: The coconut adds texture to the cookie bars.
 If you can't find flaked sweetened coconut, try shredded sweetened instead.

-(If you like the idea of pumpkin and pecans together, try my pumpkin waffles with pecan syrup!)
+If you like the idea of pumpkin and pecans together, try my pecan pumpkin waffles with maple pecan syrup!

-A hand pouring flakes onto a baking tray filled with pumpkin cookie bars.
+A hand pouring flakes onto a baking tray filled with pumpkin filling, coconut, pecans and chocolate chips.

 What Size Baking Pan Should You Use?

-I used a 9" x 13" baking pan for this recipe.
+I used a 9" x 13" baking pan for these pumpkin chocolate chip cookie bars.

 If you don't have one, you could use a different size.
 Just keep in mind that the size of the pan may affect the thickness of the bars, as well as the cooking time.